 - The student must file an affidavit with the college stating that if the student is a non-citizen without current or valid immigration status, the student has filed an application to legalize immigration status, or will file an application as soon as the student is eligible to do so.

-Submission of additional verifying documentation may be required by the college to verify the eligibility of the exemption requirements (e.g. high school transcripts or copy of your elementary and middle school transcripts, as relevant, in a sealed envelope).
+Submission of additional verifying documentation may be required by the college to verify the eligibility of the exemption requirements (e.g. high school transcripts or a copy of your elementary and middle school transcripts, as relevant, in a sealed envelope).

 Students who are non-immigrants, other than those with T or U visa status, [for example, those who hold F (student) visas, B (visitor) visas, etc.] are not eligible for this exemption.

-Full time attendance at a California adult school (established by a county office of education, a unified school district or high school district, or the Department of Corrections and Rehabilitation) means a minimum of 420 class hours of attendance for each school year in classes or courses.
+Full-time attendance at a California adult school (established by a county office of education, a unified school district or high school district, or the Department of Corrections and Rehabilitation) means a minimum of 420 class hours of attendance for each school year in classes or courses.

 Dual Enrollment students (concurrently enrolled K-12 students) determined to be nonresidents may be admitted and classified as nonresidents but exempt from paying nonresident tuition per California Ed.
 Code, Section 76141.
 See Admission of Minors/ Dual Enrollment section of this catalog for more information.